 Pinxto, Tapas Revolution and La Perla serve small tapas plates that are big on flavour, or head to OPA for tasty mezze.

-For contemporary European cuisine, try Raphael Restaurant and The Circus, or for French flavours, head to Brasserie Blanc, Le Bistrot Pierre or English-French eatery Koffmann & Mr. White's.
+For contemporary European cuisine, try Raphael Restaurant and The Circus.
 Peking Chinese Restaurant offers treats from the East, or you can savour other unique tastes from across the globe at Las Iguanas, Tagine Zhor, Yak Yeti Yak or Turtle Bay.

 Learn to create your own dishes at a cookery class, where you'll master culinary skills to impress guests at home.
 Learn the art of fine dining with a cookery class at Lucknam Park Hotel & Spa or get stuck into plant-based healthy eating at Demuth’s.
 Simi’s Kitchen provides engaging classes celebrating the cuisines of Persia and Azerbaijan, or alternatively, learn to bake with the world-renowned Richard Bertinet at The Bertinet Kitchen Cookery School.